ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

    {: codeblock}

    * Catalog name - as shown on the Infrastructure Manager page (case-sensitive).
-   * HMS thrift uri - As obtained from the Infrastructure Manager page (Click the catalog).
+   * MDS thrift uri - As obtained from the Infrastructure Manager page (Click the catalog).
-   * HMS Credentials - Must be created on the {{site.data.keyword.lakehouse_short}}.
+   * MDS Credentials - Must be created on the {{site.data.keyword.lakehouse_short}}.
 See [Connecting to watsonx.data on IBM Cloud or Amazon Web Services](https://www.ibm.com/docs/en/db2woc?topic=integration-connecting-watsonxdata-cloud-amazon-web-services).

    Registering the catalog with the **Query Optimizer** allows watsonx.data tables to be synced into the **Query Optimizer**, enabling query optimization.
 This needs to be run one time for each catalog.
    {: note}